StefanB07/SophiaEats/README.md

   ```bash
   mvn -q test
   ```
+  Or from the IDE.
 * **Postman**:
-    * We provide a Postman collection: `http/OrderService.postman_collection.json`
+    * We provide a shortened Postman collection: `http/OrderService.postman_collection.json`
     * You can import it and manually trigger the requests you are interested in (with header, for example `X-User-Id: alice@campus`).
+    * Mostly a reference - a more complete one is separate.
 ---

 ### 3.5 Legacy usage: order loop (O1 / D1)